Banish Tired Eyes with Blepharoplasty Benefits

 This pocket of under-eye fat can be hard to deal with as your skin ages and weakens, but surgery is an effective solution.

 Once removed, the skin between your cheekbones and eyes will be smoother and less obvious.
-When you look in a mirror, you will see bright, alert, and youthful eyes, without all the excess drooping and bulging around them.
+When you look in a mirror, you will see bright, alert, and youthful eyes, free of dark circles under the eyes and without all the excess drooping and bulging around them.
 Blepharoplasty patients can choose to have their plastic surgeon address the upper or lower eyelids alone, or both together in the same surgery.

 How is Blepharoplasty Performed?